Nico-Curti/graphomics/docs/source/features.rst

   The number of pendant nodes could be informative about the presence of shape's holes and invaginations.

+* **Number of isolated nodes:**
+  An isolated node is defined as a node with a degree equal to zero.
+  The number of isolated nodes could be informative about the presence of spurious parts on the volume mask or they describe sphere-like structures on the volume (note: the skeleton of a sphere is just its center point).

 * **Number of connected components**:
   The number of connected components of the skeleton graph could provides a fast information about the number of distinct